STXBP1 Therapeutic Pipeline

 In the three years from 2020 - 2022, we developed a disease concept model, multiple natural history studies, launched an early phase clinical trial for 4-phenylbutyrate, and at the end of 2022, more than 9 potential therapies were in development for STXBP1 disorders.

 The therapy pipeline for STXBP1 disorders continues to expand.
-In Q4 2025 — in our last year of our STXBP1 Fast Forward 3 year plan — there are more than 20 potential therapies in development.
-Two of these therapies have been awarded orphan designation or orphan drug designation.
-This great progress highlights that we are on track with STXBP1 Fast Forward.
+In Q4 2025, there were more than 20 potential therapies in development.
+Two of these therapies were awarded orphan designation or orphan drug designation.
+These milestones highlight our community’s progress with our STXBP1 Fast Forward strategic plan.

 Now Is The Time For The STXBP1 Community To Activate